rj919/fishBase/README.md

 # fishBase
-_Source code for an open database for storing fishery data_
+_Source code for a database for open fishery data_
 **by [RJ](https://github.com/rj919)**

 ## Components